 Work Term Report FAQ

-Note: full guidelines for a report are in the Co-op handbook, pp 41-46.
+Note: Guidelines regarding work term reports are in Section Six of the Co-op Student Handbook on pages 20 and 21.
 This is a Sample Work Term Report.

 I. What's the deadline for the current term?